 There are a number of products available which fulfil this function.
 The pouch I used for years is similar to this Travel Neck Wallet or this Document Organiser.
 And it works great, except that for me ultimately it had two problems: I wasn't comfortable carrying it around my neck and it's just too bulky to go in most pockets, and two, it encourages you to keep all your valuables in one (obvious) place.

 The discomfort bit is important here because if you find it irritates you around your neck you'll be tempted to take it off when you sit down for a rest and one day (like me!) you'll leave it behind you! (like me!)

 Nowadays I’ve abandoned this kind of pouch completely in favour of buying pants (trousers) with good big zippy pockets (at least two of them).
 In fact the first thing I look at when I’m buying Camino pants is the pockets.
 If they're not what I need I don't buy.

-One pocket is for my wallet – and I use my normal wallet from home – with cash, cash card, etc. The other pocket is for my passport, Credencial, credit card, etc., all kept safe and dry in a zippy bag.
-The pocket with cash gets opened a few times a day and the other one usually only once, when I need my Credencial.
+One pocket is for my wallet – and I use my normal wallet from home – with cash, cards, etc. The other pocket is for my passport, Credencial and whatever else I need to keep safe.
+All of this I keep safe and dry in a zippy bag.
+The pocket with cash gets opened a few times a day and the other one usually only once, when I need my Credencial and passport.